-ARCH1002 Architectural Design Residental 42.0 Hours
+ARCH1002 Architectural Design - Residential 42.0 Hours

-Architectural and structural drafting, both of which are necessary for the production of construction drawings and the interpretation of architectural and structural drawings, are covered in this course.
+Architectural and structural design related to residential programs is covered in this course.
 The student develops designs and learns to recognize and interpret a designer's intent.
 The student also develops knowledge of construction components, basic building code requirements, and local by-laws.